Parks and recreation in Chehalis, Washington: Duffy Park

 Duffy Park is located on the hillside, south-southeast of McFadden Park, and there are no signs or trail markers.
 Logged in 1993, the proceeds of the timber helped fund projects for other parks in Chehalis, notably Penny Playground.
 A local Boy Scouts troop replanted the area with hopes to use it as a learning forest but the effort did not materialize.
-The city attempted to consider the area surplus in 2005, following up with an attempt in 2006 to pursue the construction of a reservoir on the property; the endeavors were unsuccessful.
+The city attempted to consider the area surplus in 2005 and 2007, with an attempt in between during 2006 to pursue the construction of a reservoir on the property; the endeavors were unsuccessful.
 The city continues to provide general maintenance to the park.

 East Side Park

-Begun in 1906 with a $500 fund, the park occupied a triangular area near the St. Helens Hotel in the downtown district.
+An east side park was first discussed in 1905, with funds and plans to be decided at a later date after initial landscaping was begun.
+Officially started in 1906 with a $500 fund, the park occupied a triangular area uphill of the St. Helens Hotel in the downtown district.
+In late 1907, the city park board announced plans to seed the grounds for a lawn and to plant trees around the perimeter, but funding had not yet been collected.
 Issues with the grade and road improvements would plague the completion of the project.
-Never completed, the space would be overtaken in 1910 for the building of the Chehalis Carnegie library.
+Never completed, the land was offered in mid-1908 as the location of the Chehalis Carnegie library, which was completed and opened in 1910.

+Rice Auto Park

+The automobile waystation was opened in May 1924 and was located on the Pacific Highway (known eventually as Jackson Highway), immediately south of the existing city border at the time.
+The park was named after its owners, the Rice family.
+The husband, J.D.
+Rice, was a proprietor of several theater houses in Chehalis, including The Dream, in the early 20th century.
+Originally the rest area contained cottages, a community kitchen, and facilities for bathing and laundry.
+Within two months, the Theodore Roosevelt Highway Association commended the Rice family for the accommodations provided at the auto park.
+Concord grapes were grown at the grounds beginning at its inception and in 1930 an arson-caused fire destroyed a cottage.
+Later that year the Rice family, feeling ready for retirement, sold the park which had begun to be more of a business than recreation area.
+A lease in 1931 led to the several updates to the park, including a large dining room.
+J.D.
+Rice remarried and took up the business again by 1932 and began to live in his prior residence on the property.
+A public divorce in 1937 showed evidence of a transfer of ownership of the Rice Auto Park, and its business amenities, to his wife when they were first married.
+The park no longer exists.